Sample chapters from my novels-in-progress

 “It was so bizarro.
 You can still smell it in the air.”

-The two lab partners paused to breathe in the acrid scent of ozone.
+The two girls paused to breathe in the acrid scent of ozone.
 Keira’s head was spinning a little bit from the strange experience.
 It felt like she was floating, like her mind had been set adrift to an unknown location.

 “But what should we do now?”